rafoolin/traco_ss25/README.md

 This project is part of the [Tracking Olympiad seminar](https://traco.anki.xyz/) at FAU.

-This repository contains the full pipeline for detecting and tracking multiple Hexbugs videos.
+This repository contains the full pipeline for detecting and tracking multiple Hexbugs in videos.
 The process is split into **modular steps** so you can run or debug each stage independently.

 ## 📂 Dataset